 In order to evaluate the ownership of virtual bids, the MMU categorizes all participants making virtual bids in PJM as either physical or financial.
 Physical entities include utilities and customers that primarily take physical positions in PJM markets.
 Financial entities include banks and hedge funds that primarily take financial positions in PJM markets.
 International market participants that primarily take financial positions in PJM markets are considered to be financial entities even if they are utilities in their own countries.
-Financial entities' share of cleared MWh of INCs and DECs in the first six months of 2024 was slightly lower than the first six months of 2023, but still made up the majority of all INCs and DECs.

-Table 3-23 shows, in the first six months of 2023 and 2024, the total increment offers and decrement bids and cleared MW by type of parent organization.
+Financial entities' share of cleared MWh of INCs and DECs in the first nine months of 2024 was the same as the first nine months of 2023, but still made up the majority of all INCs and DECs.
+Table 3-23 shows, in the first nine months of 2023 and 2024, the total increment offers and decrement bids and cleared MW by type of parent organization.